-ARLINGTON -- The 2025 Texas Rangers have a revamped offense, a completely rebuilt bullpen and a healthy Jacob deGrom.
+SURPRISE, Ariz. -- The 2025 Texas Rangers have a revamped offense, a completely rebuilt bullpen and a healthy Jacob deGrom.

 Catcher (2): Jonah Heim, Kyle Higashioka

 Heim, who was an All-Star and Gold Glove Award winner in 2023, struggled in ¡¯24 with a .603 OPS and declining defensive statistics.
 One worry was regarding the backstop¡¯s workload, which is where the addition of Higashioka comes in.
-Heim and Higashioka figure to split playing time behind the plate, though Heim will almost definitely start on Opening Day and get the edge in starts early in the season unless performance on either end dictates otherwise.
+Heim and Higashioka figure to almost evenly split playing time behind the plate, though Heim will almost definitely start on Opening Day and get the edge in starts early in the season, unless performance on either end dictates otherwise.

 First base (1): Jake Burger

 With Nathaniel Lowe shipped off to the Nationals in December, Burger assumes the role of starting first baseman.
-Burger had 29 homers and 76 RBIs for the Marlins in 2024, while splitting time between the two corner-infield spots.
+Burger had 29 homers and 76 RBIs for the Marlins in 2024, while splitting time between the two corner infield spots.
 He¡¯s less experienced at first base than at the hot corner, but manager Bruce Bochy and president of baseball operations Chris Young have both emphasized that his work ethic and confidence will put him in a perfect position to complement the rest of the infield while at first base.

 Second base (1): Marcus Semien

-Not the biggest shock in the world, but the Rangers¡¯ iron man will be at second base for the foreseeable future.
+Not the biggest shock of the world, but the Rangers¡¯ iron man will be at second base for the foreseeable future.
 It's his fourth season with Texas and Semien has been consistent as ever.

 Shortstop (1): Corey Seager